Topic

 Using the renderer

-Wire it into your pipeline with a listWriter, just like the Atom feed:
+Wire it into your pipeline with a listWriter, just like the built-in Atom feed:

 .register(